Gobi Desert Express 6 day Gobi Desert Tour

 Dates & Pricing

-All prices of Short Gobi Desert Tour are in US dollars and per person based on twin share occupancy
+All prices for the Gobi Desert Express Short Gobi tour are in US dollars and per person based on twin share occupancy.

-• Mongolian Ways Ltd. reserves the right to change Short Gobi Desert Tour prices and programs due to changes in flight schedule, changes in airfares, and other local circumstances.
+• Mongolian Ways Ltd. reserves the right to change the Gobi Desert Express tour prices and programs due to changes in flight schedule, changes in airfares, and other local circumstances.

 Additional Information